XENON1T/cax/README.rst

 Changes to this repository are deployed to each site using DeployHQ <https://www.deployhq.com>.
 This service has a web hook for this responsitory that deploys then installs new versions of `cax` each time the master branch is changed.
 This copying happens via SCP.

+The requirements to run `cax` at a new site are:

+1. SSH-key access from the sites listed in `cax.json <https://github.com/XENON1T/cax/blob/master/cax/cax.json>`_ to the new site.
+2. A directory specified in `cax.json <https://github.com/XENON1T/cax/blob/master/cax/cax.json>`_ where the data is located.
+This needs to be able to be read, written once, and deleted.
+3. Ability to run a daemon or process in the background permanently.
+This is frequently done in a `screen` session.

 Installation
 ------------